inet-framework/inet/showcases/tsn/trafficshaping/underthehood/doc/index.rst

 .. figure:: media/network3.png
    :align: center

-The queueing network includes three independent packet sources, each linked to an :ned:`EligibilityTimeMeter`, ensuring individual data rate metering for each packet stream.
+The queuing network includes three independent packet sources, each linked to an :ned:`EligibilityTimeMeter`, ensuring individual data rate metering for each packet stream.
 These meters are then connected to a single :ned:`EligibilityTimeFilter` module that drops expired packets.